faramarzamirshahi/OahuWeather/README.md

 def precipitation():
     session = Session(engine)
 ```
-The most complex route is `report` function where we specify a method to set the variables in the web form and pass it to python<br>
+The most complex route is `report` function where we specify a method to set the variables in the web form and pass it to `stats` function<br>
 ```
 @app.route("/api/v1.0/report",methods = ['POST', 'GET'])
 def report():